 It is well past time for the United States to adopt a nationwide paid family and medical leave standard—but policy details matter tremendously.
 Disparities in people’s access to paid leave, changing demographics and the realities working families face today require that any national plan be comprehensive of working people’s needs as reflected in the FMLA, inclusive of all working people across the United States and provide a meaningful duration of leave and wage replacement rate to make taking leave financially possible for all working people.
 Responsible governance requires that any plan be affordable, cost-effective and sustainably funded with new revenue—not funded by cutting or reducing benefits from programs people rely on.
 Any plan that fails to meet these tests is unacceptable.

 The FAMILY Act is the only national paid family and medical leave proposal that reflects what most people in the United States need.
-We urge you to support and co-sponsor this essential legislation today and to reject inadequate proposals that would fail to meet the needs of the nation’s workforce, families or businesses—and that would do more harm than good.
+We urge you to co-sponsor this essential legislation today, to push for swift and thorough consideration that surfaces the best practices and lessons learned from state policies, and to reject inadequate proposals that would fail to meet the needs of the nation’s workforce, families or businesses—and that would do more harm than good.